 Skrolli is a printed computing culture magazine that is produced mainly by volunteers.
 The magazine focuses on subjects that are disregarded in the mainstream media, such as DIY culture, hardware hacking, and the different subcultures of computer users.
 It wants to dig deeper into the subjects it covers, and encourages understanding products instead of merely consuming them.
 Despite this, the magazine also wants to address the general public – the stories are written for everyone to enjoy and require no special background knowledge.

-So far we have published over 12 issues in Finnish.
-Four more issues of the Finnish language magazine will be published in 2016 and are kickstarting an English international edition as well.
+So far we have published over 16 issues in Finnish.
+Again four more issues of the Finnish language magazine will be published in 2017 and we have kickstarted an English international edition as well.
 The printed format was selected in part to create stories that can stand the test of time; as a physical object, the magazine can be preserved, read over and over again, and passed on.
-We wish to create a magazine that people want to own.
+We wish to create a magazine that people want to return to.
 Our publishing schedule is light to ensure that each issue is carefully put together.

 Skrolli is very much a social online project.
 It was born from an Internet meme, its editors and supporters hold an open dialogue on IRC, and everyone is invited to participate.
 To keep the process running smoothly, a group of approximately ten active members of the community have been selected to work as the editorial staff.